GenesisFR/DS2TroubleshootingGuide/README.md

 Add "maxfps = 0" to the top of [\<config-file\>](#glossary) (or [\<config-file-BW\>](#glossary) for BW).

+## Game freezes after creating a character

+Make sure you installed the correct version of the mods you're using, for instance if you're on BW, use the BW version of your mods.

 ## In order to play Dungeon Siege 2: Broken World, you must first install the full version of Dungeon Siege 2

 This error can only be seen and interacted with when running the game in [windowed](#play-windowed) mode.
 Download the [reg patch](https://github.com/GenesisFR/RegPatches) and run it from [\<path-to-game\>](#glossary) (select option 1).